 Lastly, couples who seek the help of a therapist can feel that they’re growing apart.
 This is a natural part of all healthy relationships.

-“Whether it’s poor communication, family issues, infidelity, substance abuse issues, or anything in-between, therapy can make a difference for the better.
+“Whether it’s poor communication, family issues, infidelity, substance abuse issues, or anything in-between, therapy can make a difference for the better," Feven shares.

 Working out the best course of action will leave you both feeling better about the relationship, and most importantly, your future.

-HealthOne recommends couples counseling before you or your partner feels the relationship cannot be saved.
+We recommend trying couples counselling before you or your partner feels the relationship cannot be saved.
 Many couples wait an average of six years after problems arise to seek professional help.
 This increases the chances that it will be less effective.

 By working with a therapist such as Feven, you and your partner will be able to address your concerns before it gets too much to handle.
-Click here to learn more about couples counselling and the other services our team offers.
+Learn more about couples counselling and the other services our team offers.